TIGRLab/SCanD_project/README.md

 ## Quick Start - Workflow Automation

-After setting up the scinet environment and organizing your bids folder and participants.csv file, instead of running each pipeline seperately, you can run the codes for each stage simultaneously.
-For a streamlined approach to running pipelines by stages, please refer to the 'quick_start_workflow_automation.md' document and proceed accordingly otherwise run pipelines seperately.
+After setting up the scinet environment and organizing your BIDS folder and `participants.csv` file, instead of running each pipeline separately, you can run the codes for each stage simultaneously.
+For a streamlined approach to running pipelines by stages, please refer to the [Quick start workflow automation.md](Quick_start_workflow_automation.md) document and proceed accordingly.
+Otherwise, run pipelines separately.

 * Note: if you are running xcp-d pipeline (stage 3) for the first time, just make sure to run the codes to download the templateflow files before running the automated codes.
 You can find these codes below in [xcp-d](#Running-xcp-d) section.

 ## Running mriqc